Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Bayesian profiling multiple imputation

 \subsection{Marginal profiling}

 Under MAR we construct latent profile models based on the collected outcomes, i.e., marginal profiling, which is estimated from the pattern of trajectories of the longitudinal outcomes.

 Here $\bfY^{obs}_i$ denotes the observed A1c measurement for individual $i$.
-The factorization needs two modeling components: the outcome model and the latent profile model.
-This model specification in~\eqref{mar} assumes: 1) the presence pattern is independent of the A1c values and the latent profiles given the covariates $R_{ij}\independent (Y_{ij}, C_i)|(\bfX_{i0},\bfX_{ij})$; 2) the A1c values are independent of the presence patterns and the baseline characteristics given the latent profiles and time-varying covariates $Y_{ij}\independent (R_{ij},\bfX_{i0})|(C_i,\bfX_{ij})$; and 3) the latent profiles are independent of the time-varying covariates given the baseline characteristics $C_{i}\independent \bfX_{ij}|\bfX_{i0}$.
-Model~\eqref{mar} can be generalized by assuming the outcome depends on the baseline characteristics that are assumed to have been captured by the latent profiling in the current specification.
+The factorization involves an outcome model and a latent profile model.
+The model specification in~\eqref{mar} assumes: 1) the missingness pattern is independent of the A1c values and the latent profiles given the covariates $R_{ij}\independent (Y_{ij}, C_i)|(\bfX_{i0},\bfX_{ij})$; 2) the A1c values are independent of the missingness patterns and the baseline characteristics given the latent profiles and time-varying covariates $Y_{ij}\independent (R_{ij},\bfX_{i0})|(C_i,\bfX_{ij})$; and 3) the latent profiles are independent of the time-varying covariates given the baseline characteristics $C_{i}\independent \bfX_{ij}|\bfX_{i0}$.
+Since the role of $\bfX_{i0}$ can be checked, Model~\eqref{mar} can be generalized by assuming the outcome depends on the baseline characteristics and that these are captured by the latent profiling in the current specification.
+Our sensitivity analysis in the EHR application does not find evidence against the specification with $\bfX_{i0}$, as the covariates affect the allocation assignment probability of different profiles.